-All supporting information and tutoring requests are to be submitted through the online portal here.
+All supporting information and tutoring requests are to be submitted through the SIS here.

-Once all supporting documents are received, applicants not currently attending Qasid should allow up to 2 weeks for a response regarding their potential acceptance.
-And current students may hear back from Admissions in less time.
+Once all supporting documents are received, applicants not currently attending Qasid should allow up to 2-3 weeks for a response regarding their potential acceptance.

 Regarding any deposit payment, applicants should not forward any funds before their enrollment has been officially accepted.
 Deposits are generally non-refundable, but see the Pricing and Payments document under the Admissions menu on Qasid’s website for the latest details.

 Requests for expedited application processing should be sent to Qasid Admissions in an independent email detailing the reason.

 Admissions and enrollment eligibility generally require the proper submission of all the requirements in the online SIS.
 Applications will not be reviewed until all of the necessary information has been received.
 Qasid Admissions may remind applicants of impending deadlines, but it is ultimately the applicant’s responsibility to submit their materials within the necessary time frames.

 The Qasid Admissions Committee, whose decisions are final, is solely responsible for judgments of an applicant’s acceptance to the institute.
 And, in accordance with standard university procedures, the reasons for rejected applications may not be provided.